 You can also check out Dr. Fung’s books The Obesity Code and The Complete Guide to Fasting to learn more how to break the cycle of insulin resistance and improve health and weight loss by doing intermittent fasting the right way.

-Sometimes, having a stall just means you are doing everything right.
+Sometimes, having a ketogenic plateau just means you are doing everything right.
 It’s sometimes supposed to happen.
 So just give yourself a little bit more time.
 Be patient and be kind to yourself.
 The stall will go away on its own.
 So keep calm and keto on!

 If you follow keto diet the right way, there is often a stall for 2-3 weeks after the first initial water weight loss.
 Your body is adjusting to the new way of eating.